themegrill/masonic/readme.txt

 /**********************************************************/

 == Changelog ==
+= TBD =
+* Tweaks - Remove unrequired function the_archive_title and the_archive_description as it is bundled in WordPress since 4.1

 = Version 1.2.8 - 2016-12-26 =
 * Feature - Added the Custom Site Logo feature introduced in WordPress 4.5